Ethernalis Systems Reference

 People & Enemies

 The dungeon is not empty machinery.
-Every creature that inhabits it moves, hungers, reasons, equips what it finds, and fights by laws that apply equally to it and to you.
+Every creature that inhabits it moves, hungers, scavenges, flees when wounded, and fights by laws that apply equally to it and to you.

-- On the four kinds of NPC, the AI that drives them, and the combat they bring
+- On the four kinds of NPC, the AI that drives them, their combat, and the quests they carry

-4 NPC Kinds· 4-Stage AI Loop· Combat Mechanics· Enchanted Enemies· Quest Tags
+4 NPC Kinds· 5-Stage AI Loop· Combat Mechanics· Enchanted Enemies· Quest Narratives· Kill-Fetch Quests· Spell-Bound Creatures

 I